 Consistent with Public Resources Code §741, RMAC shall consist of eleven (11) voting members.
 The term of office shall be for four years with the terms staggered.

-Conflicts of Interest:

-As an advisory committee under the oversight of the Board, members of RMAC may be perceived as quasi-public officials even though the committee lacks decision-making authority.
-As such, it is important that the members be aware of and avoid potential conflicts of interest, and even the possible perception of a conflict of interest.
-Generally, members must avoid participating in or influencing any decision in which they have a direct or indirect financial interest or other personal interest.
-The California conflict of interest rules that may apply to a particular member, or in a particular situation, can be very complex.
-If any questions or concerns arise regarding a potential conflict of interest, RMAC members should seek guidance from the Board’s legal counsel.

-Voting Members:
+Voting Members

 Three (3) members shall be nominated and appointed from the public.
 They should have an interest and background in the management and conservation of range resources or special knowledge in the protection of rangeland soils and watersheds.